Difference Quotient For 1 X

 where:

 This formula calculates the slope of the secant line connecting two points on the graph of f(x): (x, f(x)) and (x + h, f(x + h)).
-The secant line represents the average rate of change across the interval.
+On the flip side, the secant line represents the average rate of change across the interval.
 Imagine it as the average speed of a car over a certain distance, rather than its instantaneous speed at a specific point.

 Visualizing the Difference Quotient